 For Christians, nativities showcase the reason for the season.
 Most Christian homes have at least one nativity set prominently displayed throughout the Christmas season.
 According to Smithsonian.com, St. Francis of Assisi showcased the first nativity in 1223.
 He used real animals and real people to depict the nativity story.
 Today, most nativity sets are small enough to fit on a mantel and are made of resin or porcelain.
 They usually include the Holy family, a shepherd or two, an angel, three Magi, and donkeys, sheep, and cows.

 A nativity collection often features nativities made of different art mediums, materials, and sizes.
 You may choose to collect only nativity scenes housed in a traditional creche or you may add other types of nativities such as a snowglobe to your collection.
 Nativity scenes are easy to find.
 Most department stores, big box stores, and drugstores sell them during the Christmas season.
 They may also be found online.
 Bronner's Christmas Wonderland has a nice selection.
 Like most Christmas collectibles, nativity scenes may cost a little or a lot.
-For example, a lighted nativity scene from Collections, Etc. costs around $20, plus shipping.
-A Fontanini nativity scene with Italian stable is about $350, plus shipping.
+For example, an LED nativity scene from Wayfair costs around $33, plus shipping.
+A Fontanini nativity scene is about $170, plus shipping.

 Hallmark Keepsake Ornaments

 When Hallmark introduced their first Keepsake Ornaments collection in 1973, a new Christmas collectible was born.
-According to Hallmark's corporate website, more than 8,000 ornaments have been designed.
 There are more than 100 ornament series that center on themes.
 Ornaments are only available for a limited time which makes them popular for collectors around the globe.

 Keepsake ornaments are available in a variety of materials such as wood, resin, porcelain, acrylic, and bone china.
 Some subjects include traditional Santas, churches, and angels, along with milestone birthday or year ornaments, and plenty of themed ornaments, like birds.
 Ornaments are also available for popular movies, Disney characters, toys, and books.
 Many have animation, lights, and music.
 Some parents and grandparents start ornament collections for their children and grandchildren.